Leendertvh/ProfessionFilter/README.md

-Standalone addon that adds a functional searchbarr to all profession tabs.
+Standalone addon that adds a functional searchbar to all profession tabs.
 Compatible with Leatrix plus.